Roald Dahl's unforgettable characters: part 2

 To draw to a close our Roald Dahl week, we have turned our attention to one of the reasons we love his stories so much - their unforgettable characters!

 Earlier on in the week, we looked at five of his best characters, but with so many to choose from, we thought we'd look at five more:

 Miss Agatha Trunchball is the formidable headmistress at Crunchem Hall Primary School in Roald Dahl's Matilda.
 She is one of the most memorable head teachers in children's fiction, but for all the wrong reasons.

 Sophie is the young heroine in Roald Dahl's much-loved The BFG.
 She is 'kidsnatched' from her bed at the orphanage by the BFG after catching sight of him at work, distributing good dreams.
 Far from being afraid, Sophie is courageous and brave, and quickly befriends the BFG.
-She is clever too, and comes up with the idea which helps save the human race from the horrible giants in Giant Country.
+She is clever too, and comes up with the plan which helps save the human race from the horrible giants from Giant Country.

 So why not round off your Roald Dahl week by reconnecting with some of your favourite characters this weekend?